n132/BeapOverflow/README.md

 It's not a secure design since people can overflow from bss to heap and partially write important data on the tcache management structure.

-We can brute force 0x1fff times (excepted) to perform BeapOverflow.
+We can brute force 0x2000times (excepted) to perform BeapOverflow.

 This trick is even feasible for recent glibc, which implemented safe linking.